Myths Vs. Facts – Do People Want to Receive Their Critical Communications Electronically? (7 of 8)

 June 21, 2018 Categories: Customer Engagement, Environment, Marketing, Paper, Printing, Uncategorized Tags: critical communication, digital communication, electronic communication, paper, print, print communication

-The Myth: People want to switch to digital communications and are ready for a paperless society.
+Myth # 7: People want to switch to digital communications and are ready for a paperless society.

 The Fact: Many consumers value paper-based and mail-delivered communications more than their digital counterparts

 “You’ve got Mail!” isn’t quite the exhilarating experience it was when email first came out.
 The vast majority of direct messaging on the internet is known by its more familiar name, spam.
 Marketers have figured out that the cheapest way to send documents is also the least effective.

 Survey Results About Paper and Traditional Printing

 - 70% of Americans, including 69% of 18- to 24-year-olds, say they prefer to read print and paper communications rather than reading from a screen. - Two Sides, 2011

 - Millennials overwhelmingly say they prefer paper.
 In fact, 60 out of 66 students preferred paper over computers and mobile devices when studying.
 It is often thought that this generation of students may fully adapt wholly to this new technology.
 However, the truth is that nearly everyone still had a preference for paper.
 Some even said that they felt they performed better when reading on paper rather than a screen. - Subrahmanyam, K. et al., 2013

 - 87% of adult Americans agree that “The main reason companies want to shift customers to electronic delivery formats is to save money, not to be environmentally responsible. - Infotrends, 2013